jeertmans/manim-tutorial/README.md

 ipython kernel install --name "your-env" --user
 ```

-where `"you-venv"` refers to the name of your new kernel.
+where `"your-venv"` refers to the name of your new kernel.

 Then, you can now change the kernel in any notebook by clicking `Kernel` -> `Change kernel` -> `your-env`.